squidfunk/mkdocs-material/docs/setup/adding-a-git-repository.md

     ```

 _Material for MkDocs doesn't provide official support for the other options of
-this plugin, so they may be supported but can also yield weird results.
-Use
+this plugin, so they may be supported but might yield unexpected results.
-them at your own risk._
+Use them at your own risk._

   [13]: https://github.com/squidfunk/mkdocs-material/blob/master/src/partials/source-date.html
   [14]: https://github.com/zhaoterryy/mkdocs-git-revision-date-plugin